pierrediedhiou/cybersecurity-journey/glossary.md

 to host files and static content.
 Misconfigured public buckets can expose sensitive files not intended to be publicly accessible.
 URL format: https://name.s3.amazonaws.com
+- **stub_status** — An Nginx module that exposes real-time server statistics at /nginx_status.
+The Nginx equivalent of Apache mod_status.
+Should be restricted to localhost only
 ## T
 - **Telnet** — Insecure remote access protocol (Port 23), replaced by SSH
 - **TGT** — Ticket Granting Ticket, allows users to request tickets to